 If you have your mind set on naming your app in an outrageous or unconventional way, then follow your gut feeling!
 After all, you are the initiator, the owner, and the main creator of the app and you get to make the final decision.
 As much research as you do and as many outside opinions as you get, your app’s name and identity should still reflect what you want to say.
 Don’t forget to trust your own instincts, but make an informed decision using all of the knowledge you’ve gathered.

 Mobile app name generators can come to your rescue if you are at a total loss.
-Domain Groovy, Panabee, Online Name Generator, Dot-O-Mator, Name Boy, and Name Mesh are among some generators you can use, even if it’s just for initial app name ideas or checking if your ideal name is already taken.
+Domain Groovy, Panabee, Online Name Generator, Dot-O-Mator, and Name Boy are among some generators you can use, even if it’s just for initial app name ideas or checking if your ideal name is already taken.

 In a nutshell, finding a catchy, apt, and easy-to-remember name for your app can make it even more successful.